How to start a flow after submitting a SharePoint form and wait for the result

 Flow condition

-Then, you only need to add anything to Yes part, the No part can remain empty - there is nothing to execute.
+You only need to add something to the Yes branch of the condition; the No branch can remain empty—there is nothing to execute.

 Flow itself